 3. Pepto-Bismol can cause GI ulcers

 We just finished talking about how Pepto-Bismol can make it look like your dog has GI bleeding, but in some causes it can actually cause gastric ulcer disease in dogs and gastric bleeding too.
-One of the ingredients of Pepto-Bismol, salicylic acid (i.e. aspirin) can make a dog more likely to have GI ulcers which may bleed.
+One of the ingredients of Pepto-Bismol, subsalicylate (a slightly different form of the active ingredient of aspirin), can increase the risk of stomach ulcers in dogs, some of which may bleed.

 The risk of GI ulceration increases if the dog is already taking aspirin or dog-specific non-steroidal anti-inflammatory drugs (NSAIDs) for arthritis pain in dogs, torn ACL in dogs, hip dysplasia in dogs, IVDD in dogs or another painful condition.
 Using Pepto-Bismol with steroids like prednisone for dogs also presents a GI ulcer risk.